 legal: State usury laws such as New York's were long ago trumped

-and rendered irrelevant by a moot by a
+and rendered irrelevant by a

 1978 Supreme Court decision that nationalized